graupnej/GroupIWord2Vec.jl/docs/src/getting_started.md

   <img src="assets/PCAProjection.png" alt="Logo" width="400" height="250" />
 </div>

-### 3) Running a large example
+### Train Model and Create Word Embeddings - fasttext
-As an alternative (larger) example use a text corpus from e.g. [FastText](https://fasttext.cc/docs/en/pretrained-vectors.html) (.bin & .vec file) with about 33 million words.
+As an alternative use a (larger) text corpus from e.g. [FastText](https://fasttext.cc/docs/en/pretrained-vectors.html) (.bin & .vec file) with about 33 million words.
 Store this file in the current working directory and apply the same functions as in the previous example.

 ## For Developers
 ### 1) Download the code